evgenyneu/siba-source-mongo-db/README.md

         $ siba restore mybak

-Run `siba` command without arguments to see the list of options.
+Run `siba` command without arguments to see the list of all available options.